ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

   -O, --core CORE [CORE ...]
 Select a Core ID from the possible choices:
                                ID: 0 - 95
-                                 all  | Selects all devices -w, --watch INTERVAL         Reprint the command in a loop of INTERVAL seconds -W, --watch_time TIME        The total TIME to watch the given command -i, --iterations ITERATIONS  Total number of ITERATIONS to loop on the given command -G, --general                pid, process name, memory usage -e, --engine                 All engine usages
-  -p, --pid PID                Gets all process information about the specified process based on Process ID -n, --name NAME              Gets all process information about the specified process based on Process Name.
-                               If multiple processes have the same name, information is returned for all of them.
+                                 all  | Selects all devices

 Command Modifiers:
   --json                       Displays output in JSON format (human readable by default).